JoshuaDWest/CQRSTraining/BattleField/README.md

 Q:
 Does the order events arrive in matter?
 I don't think it should, all events have a timestamp of when they occurred.
 Sagas and the like should probably respect this when looking at events

 A: Order of events should not matter.
 Sagas should be capable regardless of order events arrive to give eventual consistency.

+Q: Where should random chance happen in the aggregate being this is a game?

+A: Anything that is based on chance should occur in the application of commands.
+By the time events come through you want to know that applying an event will work the same every time it is applied given the events that come before it are the same as well.

 ------------------
 ## Game Rules